scottmillers/Terraform/aws/catalyst8000v/README.md

 I also tried to split the .ova file into the .vmdk and .ovf files and import them separately.
 This also failed with the same error.

-My current hypothesis is the .ovf file has a number of selectors that allow software like VMWare hypervisors to make selection as part of the build process.
-I think the AWS import-image process is not able to handle these selectors.
+My current hypothesis is the .ovf file has a number of selectors that allow software like VMWare hypervisor to make selection as part of the build process.
+I think the AWS ec2 import-image process is not able to handle these selectors.